Aclaiborne1/Python-rocket-simulator/readme.md

 Dedicated to the Public Domain by author Anthony Claiborne

-rocsim_new.py is a python program for simulating model rocket ascention.
+rocsim_new.py is a python program for simulating model rocket ascension.
 You must place the datafile rocsim.dat in the same directory as the rocsim_new.py program.
 It is designed to auto-execute, but depending on how you have set up python to run on your system,